Our Services

 Published on: 5/6/2026

-Doctors assess chronic stress syndrome through a combination of medical history interviews, standardized questionnaires, physical exams, lab tests, and by ruling out other medical causes before integrating modern adaptogens into a broader treatment plan.
+Doctors diagnose chronic stress syndrome using medical history interviews, standardized questionnaires, physical exams, and lab tests to rule out other conditions before recommending treatment.

 Stress is part of everyday life.
 In small doses, it helps you stay alert and respond to challenges.
 But when stress becomes chronic—what many doctors call chronic stress syndrome—it can take a serious toll on your physical and mental health.
 In recent years, health professionals have explored modern adaptogens like Ashwagandha to help patients manage ongoing stress.
 Below, we'll examine how doctors diagnose stress, why adaptogens are gaining attention, and how you might safely integrate them into a comprehensive treatment plan.